 Urgency or priority of the project for the community and government

 How important is this project to the agency’s success?
-Is it in the CIP and well considered?
+Is it in the Capital Improvement Plan, and is it well considered?
 What is the impact on the community if it is built and operational, or not?
 In addition to a demand for the project, is there strong opposition?
 What are the realistic alternatives?

 Complexity of the project